Skip to content

 • Multi-Language Queries

-GQL, Cypher, Gremlin, GraphQL, and SPARQL.
-Choose the query language that fits your needs and expertise.
+GQL, Cypher, Gremlin, GraphQL, SPARQL and SQL/PGQ.
+Choose the query language that fits the project and expertise level.

 • ACID Transactions